Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders

 \subsection{Problem Statement}

-As mentioned, glider robots execute dives and surface every few hours.
-They \textit{float} while transmitting scientific information and receiving control instructions, after which they \textit{dive}.
+As mentioned, gliders execute dives and surface every few hours.
+They float while transmitting scientific information and receiving control instructions, after which they dive.
 During dives, they lack the ability to communicate or localise precisely, rendering the states between dives practically unobservable.
-Therefore, our model of the glider navigation planning problem considers dives as discrete events.
+Therefore, our model of the problem considers surfacings as discrete events.
 This enables us to approach the high-level navigation planning problem over a relatively long time horizon, while the control in between dives is handled by a lower-level controller on board the glider.